kbario/spear.nvim/README.md

  └─ component.spec.ts
 ```

-Each file codes some part of the component which is great for clean code but an absolute giant pain in the ass when you need to constantly switch between files.
+This is great for organised code but tedious when constantly switching between files to work on one thing.

 You could try:
  - navigating using a file tree (with the 20 keystrokes it takes per file transfer),